asamuzaK/withExEditorHost/README.md

     For example: `-a -b "C:\Program Files"`
 * Put file path after command arguments?

-You can leave them empty and set them later from the options page of withExEditor.
+You can leave them empty and set them later from the options page of withExEditor (withExEditor v2.3.0 and later).

 If config files are created successfully, restart Firefox.